MarkD833/RCBUS-68xxx/boards/README.md

 A minimal 68000 (or 68010) system would comprise of a 68000/68010 CPU board, ROM/RAM board and SIO board.

-A minimal 68302 system would comprise of a 68302 CPU board and SIO board.
+A minimal 68302 system would comprise of a 68302 CPU board and a ROM/RAM board.

 ---